 - Divided mixture into 4 large ramekins or ovenproof bowls.

 - Remove dough from the plastic wrap.
 On a floured surface divide into 4 parts and roll to fit ramekins.
-Press down to secure dough.
+Press down the edges to secure dough.

 - Whisk the egg with 1 tablespoon cold water.
 Using a pastry brush, lightly brush the egg wash onto the tops of the crusts.
 Cut 2 one inch vents in the top of each crust.